codepath/android_guides/Configuring-a-Parse-Server.md

 ### Troubleshooting

 * If you see `Application Error` or `An error occurred in the application and your page could not be served.
-Please try again in a few moments.`, double-check that you set a `MASTER_KEY` in the Heroku environment settings for that app.
+Please try again in a few moments.`, double-check that you set a `MASTER_KEY` in the environment settings for that app.

   <img src="http://imgur.com/uMYwPmS.png">

-* Download the Heroku Toolbelt app [here](https://toolbelt.heroku.com/) to help view system logs.
+* If you are using Heroku, download the Heroku Toolbelt app [here](https://toolbelt.heroku.com/) to help view system logs.

   <img src="http://imgur.com/Ch0mZOK.png"/>